L3-iGrant/slate/source/index.html.md

 iGrant.io offers one form of authentication:
 - Bearer authentication

-This form of authentication is a form of authentication scheme that involves security tokens.
+This form of authentication is an authentication scheme that involves security tokens.
 The client sends this token in the ***Authorization header*** when making requests.

 You can manage your API keys in the iGrant.io Dashboard.